 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower makes use of propane or natural gas, or oil to create heat for the furnace, while electricity powers the cooling components in an all-electric unit.
+Its blower makes use of propane or natural gas to generate heat for the furnace, while electricity powers the cooling elements in an all-electric unit.

-Each room has vents (or registers).
-They are located on the ceiling or walls, or on floors.
-They should be kept open to allow proper air flow throughout your home.
+Vents (or registers) are located in the ceiling or wall of every room.
+You should keep them open to allow the proper circulation of air throughout your home.

 Thermostat

-A thermostat is among the most important parts of your HVAC system.
-It regulates the temperature in your home by turning off and on the fan and compressor until they achieve a specific temperature, and it also switches on the air exchanger in order to pull fresh, outside air into your home while venting old, indoor air through your ductwork.
+The thermostat is a crucial component of your HVAC system.
+It regulates the temperature in your home by turning off and on the compressor and fan to achieve a specific temperature, and also activates the air exchanger to help draw fresh air from outside into your home, while venting stale, indoor air out through your ductwork.

-Thermostats are often placed on the walls of your home’s interior, typically in the rooms that are most often used.
-The place of your thermostat will affect its accuracy.
-A thermostat placed in direct sunlight, for instance it could display a higher temperature than the actual room temperature.
-This can cause your system to run more or less.
-If your thermostat isn’t working correctly, try reset it but if that does not solve the issue it is recommended to contact an AC technician for help.
+Thermostats can be positioned on the walls of your home’s interior.
+They are usually in the rooms most often used.
+The location of a thermostat in your home can affect its accuracy.
+A thermostat placed in direct sunlight, for example, may show an upper temperature than the actual temperature of the room.
+This could cause your system to operate more or less.
+If your thermostat isn’t working properly, you can try reset it however if this does not solve the issue it is recommended to contact an AC technician for help.

-If you’re considering replacing your thermostat, be sure to check out the various options available for you and consider the possibility of a programmable thermostat to save money on your energy costs.
-A thermostat that is programmable will automatically adjust the temperature of your home according to your schedule, instead of requiring you to manually manipulate your HVAC system on a daily basis.
-You should also see if there is an energy-efficient model, like one that is ENERGY A STAR-certified or energy-efficient.
+If you’re thinking about replacing your thermostat, be sure to check out the various options available to you, and consider a thermostat that is programmable to help reduce your energy bills.
+A thermostat that can be programmed will automatically adjust the temperature of your home to your schedule rather than having to manually adjust your HVAC system every day.
+It’s also worth checking to see if you can find a better model that can offer you even more energy savings, like an energy-efficient or ENERGY A STAR-certified thermostat.

 Condenser

-When your air conditioning isn’t functioning as efficiently as it is supposed to, one of the most frequent causes can be found in your condenser.
-The condenser is made up of a number of parts that have to be in sync to make the unit function.
-The entire system can be affected when any of these components are damaged or worn out.
-The most frequent issues in the condenser are damaged control board or leaks of refrigerant.
+Condensers are typically the culprit when your air conditioner isn’t working as well as it should.
+The condenser consists of a number of parts that have to cooperate to make the unit function.
+The entire system can be affected in the event that any of these parts are damaged or worn out.
+Condenser issues can include a damaged control board for the condenser or leaks of refrigerant.

-The refrigerant gas produced by the compressor is pumped into the condenser where fans blow cool outside air over the coils.
-This allows the refrigerant gas to cool, and return to a liquid form.
-The liquid that is cooled returns to the evaporator where it continues the cooling process.
-The process is repeated until the desired temperature in your home or business is reached.
+The compressor moves the refrigerant through the condenser which is where a fan blows cooled outside air over the coils.
+This allows the refrigerant to cool down and convert back to a liquid.
+The low-pressure liquid that has been cooled is redirected back to the evaporator where it continues the cooling process.
+The cycle is repeated in order to reach the temperature you want for your office or home.

-To ensure that your condenser runs properly, you should ensure that the area around it is clear of debris.
-Leaves, twigs and flowers grass, and other debris can be taken into the unit by the condenser’s fan and cause clogs that prevent proper operation of the cooling system.
-It’s a good idea also to keep the trees and shrubs well-trimmed so that they don’t get in the way of the unit.
-This will reduce the chance that nuts, berries or branches can enter the system and clog it.
-Keeping your condenser free from debris can add 1-2 additional years to the life of your AC system.
+The most important thing you can do to ensure that your condenser running properly is to make sure that the area around it stays free of any debris.
+Leaves, twigs, grass and other debris may be carried into the unit by the condenser’s fan and cause clogs that prevent proper operation of the cooling system.
+It is a good idea to keep your trees and shrubs cut back so that they don’t get in the way of the unit.
+This will decrease the chances that nuts, berries or branches will enter the system and cause clogging.
+Keep your condenser clean to prolong the life of your AC by a minimum of 1-2 years.

 Evaporator

 The evaporator moves warm air in your home.
-It is comprised of a series of u-shaped tubes that are arranged into panels.
-The coils are blown by air from the blower.
-This transfer heat from the indoor environment to the refrigerant.
-The liquid refrigerant becomes a gas that is circulated through the cooling system to cool your air.
+It is made of a series of tubes, which are then set into panels.
+The coils are being blown by the air of the blower.
+This draws heat from indoor air and transfers it to the refrigerant.
+The refrigerant liquid turns into a gas that circulates through the cooling system to cool your air.

-The law of thermodynamics states heat is transferred from colder objects to warmer ones.
-If the evaporator operates correctly, this heat energy passes from the warm air to the refrigerant that is colder.
-The refrigerant gas causes to vaporize or boil.
-In this process, heat that is not measured using a thermometer, known as latent heat is transferred from the air to the refrigerant.
+The law of thermodynamics states heat moves from colder to warmer objects.
+When the evaporator is operating correctly, the energy moves from the warm air to the refrigerant that is colder.
+The refrigerant gas causes to evaporate or boil.
+During this process, the heat that cannot be measured by thermometers, also known as latent heat, is transferred from the air to the refrigerant.

-To avoid these problems, it is crucial to choose an evaporator that is easily cleaned and maintained.
-It is also a good idea to consider the environment in which you work when choosing an evaporator.
-Some are built to withstand harsh conditions while others can be used in moderate conditions.
-It is also important to ensure that your evaporator is protected by a warranty which will safeguard you and your investment.
+To avoid these issues, it is important to choose an evaporator which can be easily cleaned and maintained.
+It is also an ideal idea to take into consideration the environment you will be working in when choosing an evaporator.
+Some evaporators are built to withstand harsh environments, while others can be used in moderate conditions.
+In the end, you’ll be sure that your evaporator is covered by a solid warranty that will safeguard your investment.

 Fan

-The fan that blows air in your HVAC system circulates hot or cold air throughout your home until you reach the thermostat setting.
+The fan in your HVAC system circulates hot or cold air in your home until you get to the temperature you want.
 The fan can be set to auto or constant.
-We suggest keeping the fan on constant to maximize efficiency and reduce your electricity bills.
-If your system’s fan is constantly running We can replace it with a brand new ECM blower motor that is up to 70% more efficient than old PSC motors and will pay for itself in savings over the life of the unit.
+We recommend keeping the fan on continuous to maximize efficiency and to save money on electricity bills.
+We could replace the fan motor if it is constantly running.
+The new ECM motor is 70 percent more efficient than the previous PSC motors.
+It pays for itself over the life of the unit.

 Filter

-Air passes through the filter before it is heated or cooled before being circulated throughout the home.
-It removes impurities and keeps dust and pet dander from getting into the system and contaminating internal components.
+The filter is used to circulate air throughout the house before it is heated or cooling.
+It removes impurities and stops dust and pet dander from getting into the system and contaminating internal components.
 It also shields family members from illnesses spread by tiny pathogens floating in the air.
-It also ensures that the system is operating efficiently.
-A dirty filter causes the system to perform more efficiently, which could cause it to overheat and break down.
+It also ensures that the system functions efficiently.
+A dirty filter can cause the system to work harder, which can cause it to overheat and ultimately break down.

-Homeowners should replace their filters regularly.
-The label will inform the homeowner if they should replace it every 30 days or every 90 days.
-If a homeowner isn’t sure which kind of filter they should use they should talk to an HVAC professional.
-A professional can help them select the most appropriate filter for their home based on climate and the amount of time they use their system, and other personal factors like the presence of allergies or smokers in the house.
+Homeowners should replace their filters on a regular basis.
+The label will inform them whether they should do it every 30 days or every 90 days.
+If a homeowner isn’t sure what kind of filter they should use they should talk to an HVAC professional.
+A professional can help homeowners select the appropriate filter for their home, in light of factors like temperature, how often they use their system and even personal factors, for instance, whether there are smokers or allergy sufferers in the house.

-The filter is typically located at the return air duct or, in certain cases, in the blower compartment of the furnace.
-The return air duct is typically placed on the ceiling, wall or floor of the storage closets.
-It usually is covered by a large metal grille that protects the filters.
-The filter is accessible to homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is located in the return air duct or in certain cases, the blower compartment of the furnace.
+The return air duct could be found on the wall, floor or ceiling, or in a utility closet, and it usually has a large, metal grate that covers the filter.
+Ideally, the filter is accessible to homeowners and service technicians to facilitate cleaning and replacement.

-Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which shows how efficient they are at taking in different sizes of particles.
-A low-MERV is able take on larger contaminants like dust mites or pet dander but not fine allergens and germs.
-High-MERV filters on the other hand, can catch a wide range of contaminants without restricting normal airflow.
+Filters are evaluated based on the MERV (Minimum Efficiency Reporting Value) rating, which reveals how efficient they are at taking in different sizes of particles.
+A filter with a low MERV can take on larger contaminants like dust mites and pet dander but not fine allergens or germs.
+High-MERV filters, on contrary, can capture various contaminants without limiting airflow.

 Explore More